rust-lang/cargo/src/doc/src/commands/cargo.md

 `.cargo/config.toml`\
 &nbsp;&nbsp;&nbsp;&nbsp;Cargo automatically searches for a file named `.cargo/config.toml` in the current directory, and all parent directories.
 These configuration files will be merged with the global configuration file.
+Set `CARGO_CONFIG_STOP_SEARCH_PATH` to prevent Cargo from searching above a specific directory and from loading the global configuration file.

 `$CARGO_HOME/credentials.toml`\
 &nbsp;&nbsp;&nbsp;&nbsp;Private authentication information for logging in to a registry.